ROCm/HIP/docs/reference/cpp_language_extensions.rst

 Synchronization functions
 ====================================================

+Synchronization functions causes all threads in the group to wait at this synchronization point, and for all shared and global memory accesses by the threads to complete, before running synchronization.
+This guarantees the visibility of accessed data for all threads in the group.

 The ``__syncthreads()`` built-in function is supported in HIP.
 The ``__syncthreads_count(int)``, ``__syncthreads_and(int)``, and ``__syncthreads_or(int)`` functions are under development.

+The Cooperative Groups API offer options to do synchronization on a developer defined set of thread groups.
+For further information, check :ref:`Cooperative Groups API <cooperative_groups_reference>` or :ref:`Cooperative Groups how to <cooperative_groups_how-to>`.

 Math functions
 ====================================================